 Our Early Childhood Educators value lifelong learning and commit themselves to engaging in continuous professional learning to enhance their practice.
 The Group Care Staff meet, at a minimum, bi-annually for professional learning opportunities and each program team meets on a weekly basis to review how their program implementation is meeting the children's needs.

-Staff continually take advantage of workshops, courses and other opportunities in order to upgrade their skills and develop new areas of expertise.
-Internal Module Trainings have been developed to support employees in their professional development and can serve to complement their personal Continuous Professional Learning Plan as required by the College of ECE's.
-Our team is very committed to the welfare and development of children, and is always available for consultation, information, and resources.
+The staff continually take advantage of workshops, courses and other opportunities in order to upgrade their skills and develop new areas of expertise.
+Internal Module Trainings have been developed to support staff in their professional development and to meet their personal Continuous Professional Learning Plan as required by the College of ECE's.
+Our staff is very committed to the welfare and development of children, and is always available for consultation, information, and resources.